-Time is an interesting concept.
+Time is an interesting concept and all in your mind.
 It is an illusion that allows us to believe everything that happens, occurs in a linear fashion.
 Our brains are a computer some able to grasp the concept of time and manage it easily, while others have problem budgeting time.
 There are people who are never late and others who are always late.
 It's all part of brain processing often under the heading ADHD.
 Once you know you have a problem managing time, you have to find ways around it.

 8 Ways To Save Time Huffington Post - May 27, 2014